treefrogframework/treefrog-framework/docs/user-guide/en/view/otama-template-system.md

  @hello : eh("Hello world");
 ```

-The Result of View is as Follows.
+The Result of View is as follows:

 ```html
  Hello world
 ```

 The p tag has been removed.
 This is because the colon has the effect of "replace the whole element marked", with this result.
-Similar to the above, this could also be written as follows.
+Similar to the above, this could also be written as follows:

 ```
  @hello := "Hello world"